TrynkaLab/tglow-pipeline/README.md

 ## Known issues
 See the [wiki](https://gitlab.internal.sanger.ac.uk/TrynkaLab/tglow-pipeline/-/wikis/home) for known issues.
-If you find an issue please raise it on the git.
+If you find an issue please raise it on the git or contact us directly.